PostHog/posthog.com/contents/blog/launch-week-universe-of-new-features.md

 As an open-source product, we're also delighted to see huge growth in [our Slack community](/slack) - now at over 2,000 members - and GitHub stars, which now stand at over 7,000.

 But this is just the beginning.
-We've also been busy making PostHog broader, more comprehensive, and a more powerful tool for making great products.
+We've also been busy making PostHog a broader and more powerful tool for making great products.

 To celebrate, starting on Monday, March 21 we'll be officially launching a new feature or initative every day for a week.